 Excessive doses in hyperthyroid cats may result in signs of hypothyroidism.
 This is however unlikely, as hypothyroidism is usually corrected by negative feedback mechanisms.
-Please refer to Section 4.6: Adverse reactions.
+Please refer to Section 3.6 Adverse events.

 If overdosage occurs, stop treatment and give symptomatic and supportive care.